bytewired9/dirtydubs/README.md

 ## License

-This project is licensed under a unique license.
+This project is licensed under the MIT license.
 See the [LICENSE](LICENSE) file for details.

 ## Contributing